kmitab/movie-goblin/README.md

 - **RxJS**
 - Bootstrap

 The data source for this frontend is the excellent [omdb api](https://www.omdbapi.com/).

+- **Note**: I am not affiliated with omdb, imdb or any other such websites.
-Please note that this project (omdb-g) is educational in nature and not business-oriented in any way.
+- **Note**: this project (omdb-g) is educational in nature and not business-oriented in any way.

 ## demo